ethi-technologies/policies/ethi-privacy-statement.md

 We share your User Personal Information, if you consent, after letting you know what information will be shared, with whom, and why.
 For example, if you wish to connect to an Ethi feature that uses a third-party data provider, you may be asked to share your email address, or other pieces of information, for instance to verify your identity.

 #### For legal disclosure
-Ethi aims for full transparency with users if using your data to comply with legal process and legal obligations.
-Unless prevented from doing so by law or court order, or in rare, exigent circumstances, we make as good an effort as we are reasonably able to notify users of any legally compelled or required disclosure of their information.
-Ethi aims to never have to disclose user data, but may disclose User Personal Information to law enforcement if legally required in response to a valid subpoena, court order, search warrant, a similar government order, or when we believe in good faith that disclosure is necessary to comply with our legal obligations, to protect our property or rights, those of third parties or the public at large.
+Ethi aims for full transparency with users if we ever need to use your data to comply with legal process and legal obligations (we hope we don't!).
+Unless prevented from doing so by law or court order, we make as good an effort as we are reasonably able to notify users of any legally compelled or required disclosure of their information.
+Ethi aims to never have to disclose user data, but may disclose User Personal Information to law enforcement if legally required in response to a valid subpoena, court order, search warrant, a similar government order, or when we believe in good faith that disclosure is necessary to comply with our legal obligations, or to protect the public at large.

 #### Change in control or sale
-We may share User Personal Information if we are involved in a merger, sale, or acquisition of corporate entities or business units.
-If any such change of ownership happens, we will ensure that it is under terms that preserve the confidentiality of User Personal Information, and we will notify you on our Website or by email before any transfer of your User Personal Information.
+If we are involved in a merger, sale, or acquisition of corporate entities or business units, may share User Personal Information with the acquiring party.
+If any such change of ownership happens, we will notify you on our Website or by email before any transfer of your User Personal Information and we will ensure that it is under terms that preserve the confidentiality of User Personal Information.
 The organization receiving any User Personal Information will have to honor any promises we made in our Privacy Statement or Terms of Service.

 #### Aggregate, non-personally identifying information
-We share certain aggregated, non-personally identifying information with others about how our users, collectively, use Ethi, or how our users respond to our other offerings, such as our conferences or events.
-For example, we may compile statistics on the usage of our features.
+We may share certain aggregated, non-personally identifying information such as statistics on the aggregate usage of individual features, statistics on how our users collectively use Ethi, or how our users respond to our other offerings, such as events.

-We **do not** sell your User Personal Information for monetary or other consideration.
+We **do not** sell your User Personal Information for monetary gain or share it in return for any other other consideration.
+We may in the future help individuals to aggregate and monetise their data, if they clearly consent, but we do not currently have plans to do so.